neondatabase/neon/docs/rfcs/002-storage.md

 ### **Chunk metadata**

 Chunk metadata is a file lies in chunk directory that stores info about current snapshots and PITR regions.
-Chunck should always consult this data when merging SSTables and applying delete markers.
+Chunk should always consult this data when merging SSTables and applying delete markers.

 ### **Chunk splitting**

 *(NB: following paragraph is about how to avoid page splitting)*

-When chunks hits some soft storage limit (let's say 100Gb) it should be split in half and global matadata about chunk boundaries should be updated.
+When chunks hits some soft storage limit (let's say 100Gb) it should be split in half and global metadata about chunk boundaries should be updated.
 Here i assume that chunk split is a local operation happening on single node.
 Process of chink splitting should look like following:

 1. Find separation key and spawn two new chunks with [lo, mid) [mid, hi) boundaries.